KyleBanks/goggles/README.md

 ## Install

+Goggles can be run in a web browser (cross-platform) or as a standalone application (Mac only).

 ### Stable

 Grab the latest release from the [Releases](https://github.com/KyleBanks/goggles/releases) page.

 ### From Source

-In order to build and run Goggles, there are a few steps you'll need to take:
+Regardless, there are a few steps you'll need to take in order to build and run Goggles from source:

 1. `go get github.com/KyleBanks/goggles/...`
-2. Install [Gallium](https://github.com/alexflint/gallium), in order to bundle the `.app`.
+2. Install [npm](https://www.npmjs.com/) and [Gulp](http://gulpjs.com/), in order to build the front-end assets.
-3. Install [npm](https://www.npmjs.com/) and [Gulp](http://gulpjs.com/), in order to build the front-end assets.
+3. Install [go-bindata-assetfs](https://github.com/elazarl/go-bindata-assetfs) in order to bundle front-end assets into the Go binary.

+#### Web Browser

+1. Run `make` to build and run Goggles in your web browser.

+#### Standalone (Mac Only)

+1. Install [Gallium](https://github.com/alexflint/gallium), in order to bundle the `.app`.
-4. Run `make` to build and launch the application.
+2. Run `make app` to build and launch the application.

-**Note:** Goggles is currently only available for Mac OS.
-If you'd like to see Goggles available on additional platforms, I encourage you to help contribute to the [Gallium](https://github.com/alexflint/gallium) project.
+**Note:** If you'd like to see Goggles available as a standalone application on additional platforms, I encourage you to help contribute to the [Gallium](https://github.com/alexflint/gallium) project.

 ## Contributing